What is PRT's economic impact?

 Public transit keeps people employed, sustains local businesses, and supports a stronger, more resilient economy throughout Pennsylvania.

-• Public Transit supports nearly 40,000 jobs across the state of Pennsylvania.
+• Public transit supports nearly 40,000 jobs in Pennsylvania.

-• PRT adds more than $3.2 billion in housing value and more than $100 million in additional tax revenue statewide.
+• PRT adds more than $3.2 billion in housing values and more than $100 million in additional tax revenue statewide.

 By County